-A driver's license, marriage certificate, Social Security card, etc. that supports a name change must be brought to the Registrar's Office and the appropriate form completed.
+A photo ID and documentation such as a driver's license, marriage certificate, Social Security card, etc. that supports a name change must be brought to the Registrar's Office and the appropriate form completed.

 Information about D&E's Chosen Name Policy can be found in Davis & Elkins College Policy Manual Volume II: Community Policies.